Nic30/hwtHls/README.md

 HLS for [HWToolkit](https://github.com/Nic30/HWToolkit) (hardware devel. toolkit)

 ### Current state

 * This library is in state of prototype.
 Many features are left out due unfinished code port

+* Not ported yet:

+  * Complex operation reducing (DSP)
+  * Universal tree balancing
+  * All platfoms
+  * Loop agenda
+  * memory acess pattern recognizition
+  * allocation, schedueling solved by temporary solutions

 * This library used to be part of [HWToolkit](https://github.com/Nic30/HWToolkit), in 2017 Q1 it was decided that it needs to be separated library due it's instability and complexity.
-This extraction will be finished 15.12.2017.
+This rewrite will be finished 15.12.2017.